BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Our Verdict: Best Deal for a Wi-Fi 6 Router

 The TP-Link Archer AX55 may not be the fastest Wi-Fi 6 router available, but it stands out as one of the most budget-friendly options on the market.
-In fact, it’s our budget pick in our Best Wi-Fi Routers of 2024 guide.
+In fact, it’s our budget pick in our Best Wi-Fi Routers guide.
 It’s essentially the Honda Civic of routers: It’s not mind-blowing, but it’s dependable and useful.
 It expands our network beyond our ISP-provided router.
 For those who don’t require multi-gig internet speeds, this router delivers solid performance with an impressive array of setup options that other models often sacrifice to keep costs low.

 How We Assess Routers